 How much does it cost?

-What kind of warranties or service plans are available through Sungrade?
+What kind of warranties & service plans does Sungrade offer?

-Peace of mind is important to us at Sungrade because we know it’s critical for you and your home.
+Peace of mind is important to us and we know it’s critical for you and your home.

 2.)
 We decided to go far beyond the 12-year factory inverter warranty by purchasing, at no extra cost to you, an addition eight years, rounding things off to 20-years on the inverter.